-Opening Vignette and Evolution of a Brand- Ever so market-savvy search engine giant Google makes a big move and acquisitions Motorola Mobility along with its enormous treasury of patents.
-Bringing Google into the hardware business and an ability to crush a new group of competitors Chapter Objective 1: Distinguish between strategic planning and tactical planning.
-Key Terms: planning, marketing planning, strategic planning, tactical planning PowerPoint Basic: 5, 6 PowerPoint Expanded: 5, 6, 7 1.
-Marketing planning: the basis for strategy and tactics a.
+Opening Vignette and Evolution of a Brand-Marissa Mayer, Yahoo's CEO has big plans for the company in an effort to get it back in the forefront of digital and mobile marketing.
+Chapter Objective 1: Distinguish between strategic planning and tactical planning.
+Key Terms: planning, marketing planning, strategic planning, tactical planning PowerPoint Basic: 5, 6 PowerPoint Expanded: 5, 6, 7 Marketing planning: the basis for strategy and tactics 1. a.
 Definition of planning: the process of anticipating future events and conditions and determining the best way to achieve organizational objectives b.
-Planning is important for both large and small companies Career Readinessc.
-Marketing planning Ask students to provide few i.
-Marketing planning refers to implementing planning suggestions on how to activities devoted to achieving marketing objectives make a good ii.
-An important trend in marketing planning centers on impression at the first relationship marketing real job. d.
+Planning is important for both large and small companies Career Readiness c.
+Marketing planning Ask students to provide few Marketing planning refers to implementing planning i. suggestions on how to activities devoted to achieving marketing objectives make a good ii.
+An important trend in marketing planning centers on impression at their first relationship marketing real job. d.
 Good relationships with customers can arm a firm with vital strategic weapons e.
 Many companies now include relationship-building goals and strategies in their marketing plans, maintaining databases to track customer preferences 2.
 Strategic planning versus tactical planning a.
 Strategic planning is defined as the process of determining an organization's primary objectives and adopting courses of action that will achieve these objectives b.
-Strategic planning includes allocation of resources, and provides long-term directions for the decision makers c.
-Tactical planning, a complementary approach to strategic planning, guides the implementation of activities specified in the strategic plan d.
-It addresses shorter-term actions, focusing on current and nearfuture activities that need to be completed so that larger strategies
+Strategic planning includes allocation of resources, and provides long-term directions for the decision makers Tactical planning, a complementary approach to strategic c. planning, guides the implementation of activities specified in the strategic plan d.
+It addresses shorter-term actions, focusing on current and nearfuture activities that need to be completed so that larger strategies can be implemented